nikhil-dewangan/new-demo/README.md

 2. Scalable: Easier to scale across servers because no session information is stored on the server.
 3. Compact: Because they are JSON-based, JWTs are compact and can be sent via URL, POST parameter, or inside an HTTP header.
 4. Self-contained: The token contains all the information needed for authentication, including user permissions and expiry information.
+Ping is a fundamental network administration command used to test and verify connectivity between devices on an Internet Protocol (IP) network.
+It’s like saying, “Hey, are you there?” and waiting for a response.
+The name “ping” comes from sonar technology, where pulses of sound are sent out and then echoed back.